Work Hard and Smart – Recover from Fluffoholism and Make Your Time Count

 1) Low-intensity activities

-A counterpart of: lying in a cozy bed under a wool blanket with a mug of hot chocolate while your spouse scratches your head.
+It is a counterpart of lying in a cozy bed under a wool blanket with a mug of hot chocolate while your spouse scratches your head.

 - “Learn how to pick up a girl without washing yourself”